-By now, you know how to determine the trend by plotting on some moving averages on your charts.
+So far, you have learned how to determine the trend by plotting some moving averages on your charts.

 You should also know that moving averages can help you determine when a trend is about to end and reverse.

 As trend traders, you want to recognize and ride the trend for as long as possible.

 You have to know when to get in AND when to get out.